What are some home remedies for homesteaders?

 You will need:

-Step 3: Cook the pears.
-If you want to prevent darkening, dip pears in lemon juice or citric acid.
-I don’t mind the darker color, so I skip this step.
-When cooking I used my smaller pan that the colander fits into.
-This allows me to simply remove the pears, without having to fish them out of the water.
-Cook until the pears are soft and mushy.
-This is about 5 minutes.
+To prevent the pears from darkening, you can dip them in lemon juice or citric acid.
+Personally, I don't mind the darker color, so I skip this step.
+Place the pears in a stock pot that fits your colander for easy removal.
+Cook until the pears are soft and mushy, which usually takes about 5 minutes.

-Step 4: Puree the pears by running them through the kitchen aid sieve, or using an immersion blender if you peeled and cord the pears.
-You could also use a food processor or blender
+Run the cooked pears through your kitchen aid sieve or use an immersion blender if you've peeled and cored them.
+You could also use a food processor or blender.
+The goal is to achieve a smooth, consistent texture.

 Any more white than this and you are loosing to much of the pear.
 Cook them a little longer to soften them.
 Peal and core should be the main thing you see coming out this end.